Having an Effective Table Read: A Guide for Directors

 A table read is when the director starts building the community that is going to put on the show.
 It’s a message to everyone that the director is the leader, but we’re all part of the same team with the same goal.

-I love starting rehearsals with a table read because I’m a nervous actor.
-I always come to the first rehearsal anxious about the process to come.
-Am I good enough for this role?
-For this company?
-A table read is a very low pressure reassuring process to calm actors’ nerves and to get them accustomed to the fact that they’re there, the role is theirs, they were chosen for a reason, and they’re going to be putting on a show.
+Some actors get nervous at the start of a rehearsal process.
+A table read is a low-pressure activity to calm actors’ nerves and get them accustomed to the fact that they’re there, the role is theirs, they were chosen for a reason, and they’re going to be putting on a show.

 Stage managers also use the table read to get a rough timing of the show.
 The final running time of the show will change quite a bit from the running time of the table read but an experienced stage manager will be able to come up with a pretty accurate estimate.